 1. Get into your local newspaper

-Publish a regular e-newsletter to your existing customer base.
+Publish a regular e-newsletter to your existing customer base – if you have their permission to contact them, that is.
 Tell people about what you're doing and any new products or services you've launched.
-It'll keep you on their radars and encourage repeat business.
+It'll keep you on their radar and encourage repeat business.

 3. Write a blog